 Professional Development refers to skills and knowledge attained for personal development and career advancement.
 For CMCA recertification purposes, professional development encompasses a variety of facilitated learning opportunities, ranging from college degrees and coursework, conferences, professional coaching, communities workshops, seminars, symposiums, and webinars.
 Examples of professional development courses are community association management operations, administration, and legal requirements.
 In addition, courses may include accounting, human resources, and public administration.
 Continuing education courses must be listed on the documentation worksheet required for recertification and each recertification application and accompanying documentation form will be evaluated to ensure that the course is relevant to the continuing education of a community association manager and that it will enhance the knowledge and/or skills of a community association manager.

 Recertification requires the completion of 16 hours of continuing education within your two-year certification period.
-For example, a manager who was certified in September 2007, will need 16 hours of continuing education from October 2007 to October 2009.

 Any individual who meets the continuing education requirements to maintain the below credentials will satisfy the current CAMICB continuing education requirement: